Tiendil/feeds.fun/README.md

 ffun print-configs
 ```

-The output is not as pretty and ready for copying as it should be, but it will be improved later.
+The output is not as pretty and ready for copying as it should be, but I'll improve it later.

 All actual frontend configs can be found [here](site/src/logic/settings.ts).